-- (i) In the event of a life threatening illness, injury, or death of a particular member of the employee's immediate family or household, an employee is entitled to compassionate and bereavement leave of up to ten (10) days paid leave per personal leave year, per member of the employee's immediate family or household. - (ii) Where an employee has had compassionate leave to provide care or support to a particular member of the employee's immediate family or household and that person then dies, the amount of bereavement leave that may be approved is the balance after deducting any compassionate leave taken in that personal leave year for that person. - (iii) Paid compassionate or bereavement leave in addition to sub-clauses (i) and (ii) is available at the discretion of the employer. - (iv) Compassionate and bereavement leave is paid at the normal salary rate, as defined. - (v) Compassionate and bereavement leave may be taken in more than one period.
-Bereavement leave must be taken within three months of the death of the person however compassionate leave is only to be taken at times directly related to providing care or support to the person suffering a life threatening illness or injury. - (vi) The entitlement of casual employees are set out in subclause (h). - (d) Relationship to Other Paid Leave
+- (3) The employer acknowledges that employees may have significant relationships outside of those specified in sub-clause (b)(i) and (ii) and therefore would consider an application for compassionate and/or bereavement leave in those circumstances.
+The amount of any compassionate and/or bereavement leave under this sub-clause is at the discretion of the employer. - (iii) 'Personal Leave Year' is as specified in Part IX Clause 3(k) of this Award. - (iv) For the purpose of this clause, miscarriage means a spontaneous loss of an embryo or fetus before a period of gestation of 20 weeks. - (v) For the purpose of this clause a stillborn child is a child: - (1) who weighs at least 400 grams at delivery or whose period of gestation was at least 20 weeks; and - (2) who has not breathed since delivery; and - (3) whose heart has not beaten since delivery. - (c) Entitlement - An employee is entitled to compassionate and bereavement leave of up to 10 days paid leave per personal leave year, on each occasion as specified in subclause (a)(i) and (ii) of this Part. - (ii) Where an employee has had compassionate leave to provide care or support to a particular member of the employee's immediate family or household and that person then dies, the amount of bereavement leave that may be approved is the balance after deducting any compassionate leave taken in that personal leave year for that person. - (iii) Paid compassionate or bereavement leave in addition to sub-clauses (c)(i) and (ii) is available at the discretion of the employer. - (iv) Compassionate and bereavement leave is paid at the normal salary rate, as defined. - (v) Compassionate and bereavement leave may be taken in more than one period.
+Bereavement leave must be taken within three months of the death of the person or pregnancy loss, however compassionate leave is only to be taken at times directly related to providing care or support to the person suffering a life threatening illness or injury. - (vi) The entitlement of fixed-term casual employees is set out in subclause (h). - (d) Aboriginal Family Relationships - (i) The employer recognises that an Aboriginal employee may have members of their Aboriginal family who are not specified in the definition of 'immediate family' in subclauses (b). - (ii) For the purpose of accessing the provisions of this clause, an Aboriginal employee may substitute 'Aboriginal family' in the place of 'immediate family'.